AsnaAli/AsnaAli/README.md

-DevOps enthusiast with 2.5 years of hands-on experience in architecting/ automating and optimizing mission critical deployments over large infrastructure.
 Proficient with various development, testing and deployment tools, configuration management tools, and in developing CI/ CD pipelines.
+Experienced in
-Experienced in Cloud deployment features, Bash, Linux and WordPress.
+Cloud deployment features, Bash, Linux and WordPress.